seedcode/javascript-style-guide/README.md

 ## Blocks

-  - Use braces with all multi-line blocks.
+  - Always use braces even with single line conditionals.

     ```javascript
     // bad
     if (test)
       return false;

-    // good
+    // bad
     if (test) return false;

     // good
     if (test) {
         return false;
     }
+    ```

+  - Create new lines for function contents.
+Single line function declarations are harder to read.

+    ```javascript
     // bad
     function () { return false; }